Close

 Core Eligibility Criteria

-3. Financial Sufficiency: You must demonstrate ability to support yourself during your stay.
-While there's no officially published minimum amount, immigration experts recommend showing access to at least $500 per week of intended stay.
+You must demonstrate ability to support yourself during your stay through proof such as bank statements or a letter from your bank.
+While there's no officially published minimum amount for Kenya business visas, immigration experts recommend showing access to at least 500 USD per week of intended stay.

 Complete Documentation Checklist